GAM-team/GAM/docs/GamUpdates.md

 ### 6.65.09

+Added option `noduplicate` to `gam <UserTypeEntity> create drivefile` that causes GAM to issue a warning and not perform the create if a non-trashed item with the same name (regardless of MIME type) exists in the parent folder.

 Updated `gam <UserTypeEntity> get drivefile <DriveFileEntity>` to handle the following error that seems to occur when multiple tabs from a Google sheet are being downloaded in parallel.
 ```